 Secondly to stay healthy and not get a bad tummy the guides do warn you not to eat salad in some places where they know bottled water might not have been used.
 Avoid the ice where possible too!

 Thirdly be prepared to carb up!
 The food was really nice but the meals consisted of a lot of carbs including bread, pitta bread, potatoes and not too much fruit and veg.
-Saying that the hotel breakfasts were all good and offered a wide range of foods from pastries to fruit and yogurt to omelettes to salads etc etc.
+Saying that the hotel breakfasts were all good and offered a wide range of foods from pastries to fruit and yoghurt to omelettes to salads etc etc.